Akvarion/ros-noetic-full-22.04/README.md

 `docker build -t ros_noetic_full_2204 .`

-And we start an interactive bash session by executing from the root directory
+And we start an interactive bash session by executing from the root directory, mounting the root directory to the image

 `docker run -it --rm -v .:/ros_noetic_desktop_full_2204 ros_noetic_full_2204 bash`